 - Improved Access – For over 40 years, telehealth has been used to bring healthcare services to patients in distant locations.
 Not only does telehealth improve access to patients but it also allows physicians and health facilities to expand their reach, beyond their own offices.
 Given the provider shortages throughout the world--in both rural and urban areas-- telehealth has a unique capacity to increase service to millions of new patients.

 - Cost Efficiencies – Reducing or containing the cost of healthcare is one of the most important reasons for funding and adopting telehealth technologies.
 Telehealth has been shown to reduce the cost of healthcare and increase efficiency through better management of chronic diseases, shared health professional staffing, reduced travel times, and fewer or shorter hospital stays.

-- Improved Quality – Studies have consistently shown that the quality of healthcare services delivered via telehealth are as good those given in traditional in-person consultations.
+- Improved Quality – Studies have consistently shown that the quality of health care services delivered via telehealth is as good as those given in traditional in-person consultations.
 In some specialties, particularly in mental health and ICU care, Telehealth delivers a superior product, with greater outcomes and patient satisfaction.

 Interesting in partnering to provide your patients with telehealth services and access to specialists?
 Learn how we can help: Call 217-545-8000.

 The following services are available to telehealth-enabled patient sites.
 Sites will require a trained tele-presenter available for virtual visits and in some instances, an advanced level practitioner trained to do certain on-site services, to prevent patients from having to travel for care.
 In most services, patients' insurance coverage is billed by SIU providers or services are patient self-pay.
 Tele-presenters must be licensed healthcare professionals to meet eligibility requirements for Medicaid billing.
 Specialties include:

 - Oncology – Clinical Psychology Supportive Care

 - Pediatric & Pediatric Specialties